 Asset allocation describes the share of investments in specific assets.
 The fund committed to hold a minimum of 67% of the Fund's assets are aligned with E/S characteristics.
 Environmental and social safeguards are met by applying certain PAI's, where relevant, to these underlying assets.
 Within these assets, the Fund commits to a minimum of 10% in Sustainable Investments.
-The Fund invests a maximum of 33% of assets in the "Other" category, which include cash, money market instruments and derivatives.
+The Fund invests a maximum of 33% of assets in the "Other" category, which may include developed market government securities, cash, money-market instruments and derivatives.
 The chart below shows the investments aligned with Environmental and Social Characteristics expressed as a percentage of Net Asset Value (NAV), achieved during the reporting period.